 %USERPROFILE%\Anaconda.
 NOTE that you need at least conda 4.6!
 You also need to set

 Conda Env, see next point.

 Conda Env: If you are on Windows and use Anaconda or Miniconda, type here the name of your conda env, e.g.

 UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
 Separate multiple modules by “;”.
 Example:

 UDF_MODULES = "common_udfs;myproject"The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in

 Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging.

 RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
 This will be faster, as the interpreter doesn’t shut down after each call.

-Restart UDF Server: This shuts down the UDF Server/Python interpreter.
-It’ll be restarted upon the next function call.
+Restart UDF Server: This restarts the UDF Server/Python interpreter.

 The settings in the xlwings Ribbon are stored in a config file that can also be manipulated externally.
 The location is